vova7878/PanamaPort/README.md

 Important differences:
 - All classes from the java.lang.foreign package are in the com.v7878.foreign package because it is a port and not part of the Java core library
 - Due to technical difficulties, my implementation of VarHandle is used instead of java.lang.invoke.VarHandle
-- MemoryLayouts of zero size are not allowed (in the original version their behavior does not coincide with the actual behavior in the C and C++ compilers)
 - Added MemoryLayout.valueLayout() and paddedStructLayout() methods, which were removed in recent versions of the source API

 ### Interaction with jextract